Bonanza Creek to combine with Extraction Oil & Gas in $1.1 billion deal

 (Reuters) -Bonanza Creek Energy and Extraction Oil & Gas said on Monday they will combine in an $1.1 billion all-stock merger of equals to create one of Colorado’s largest oil and gas drillers.

-Deal-making in the oil and gas sector has had a record start this year as companies take advantage of improved oil price expectations as global fuel demand picks up from pandemic lows.
+Deal-making in the oil and gas sector has had a record start this year, with companies taking advantage of improved oil price expectations as global fuel demand picks up from pandemic lows.

 The combined company, Civitas Resources Inc, will be the largest pure-play oil and gas company in the Denver-Julesburg Basin in Colorado and will operate on about 425,000 net acres, with a production base of 117,000 barrels of oil equivalent per day.